Chino Moreno: Side projects

+Artistry

-The biggest vocal influences on Moreno include Faith No More's Mike Patton, Bad Brains's H.R., The Smiths's Morrissey and Prince.
-His musical influences consist of a wide range of styles and genres, including the electronic bands Orchestral Manoeuvres in the Dark (OMD), Depeche Mode, Thompson Twins and the Human League.
-Other inspirations include The Cure, Bad Brains, PJ Harvey, The Smiths, My Bloody Valentine, Cocteau Twins, Public Enemy, Duran Duran, The Smashing Pumpkins, Portishead, Helmet, Jawbox, Faith No More, Slayer, Hum, Kool Keith, Alice in Chains, Tool, Girls Against Boys, Jane's Addiction and Weezer.
-For Revolver he selected five non-metal records that influenced him: The Cure's Pornography, Helium's No Guitars, Mogwai's EP+2, My Bloody Valentine's Loveless and The Smashing Pumpkins' Siamese Dream.
+The biggest vocal influences on Moreno include Faith No More's Mike Patton, Bad Brains's H.R., the Smiths's Morrissey and Prince.
+His musical influences consist of a wide range of styles and genres, including the electronic bands OMD, Depeche Mode, Thompson Twins and the Human League.
+Other inspirations include the Cure, Bad Brains, PJ Harvey, the Smiths, My Bloody Valentine, Cocteau Twins, Public Enemy, Duran Duran, the Smashing Pumpkins, Portishead, Helmet, Jawbox, Faith No More, Slayer, Hum, Kool Keith, Alice in Chains, Tool, Girls Against Boys, Jane's Addiction and Weezer.
+For Revolver he selected five non-metal records that influenced him: the Cure's Pornography, Helium's No Guitars, Mogwai's EP+2, My Bloody Valentine's Loveless and the Smashing Pumpkins' Siamese Dream.
 He also made a list of his thirteen favourite albums for The Quietus, containing Small Craft on a Milk Sea by Brian Eno, Sunset Mission by Bohren und der Club of Gore, Fever Ray's self-titled album, Venus Luxure No.1 Baby by Girls Against Boys, Turn on the Bright Lights by Interpol, You'd Prefer an Astronaut by Hum, Saturdays = Youth by M83, Black Noise by Pantha du Prince, Love Deluxe by Sade, Talkie Walkie by Air, Born to Mack by Too Short, The Blue Moods of Spain by Spain and Standards by Tortoise.

 In an August 1998 interview with Spin, Moreno stated "I was one of those kids who thought heavy metal was devil music.
 I can't say I'm really a metal fan or a hip hop fan, cause there's so many crappy bands out there.
 I just like a little bit of everything.
 I think other people are starting to think that way too."
 Regarding the influence of female artists such as PJ Harvey, Moreno said he was aware that people considered him to be gay, adding, "I really love girly stuff."

 In relation to his often ambiguous yet image-heavy poetic lyrics, he said, "[Sometimes] my lyrics don't deal with specific topics.
 I write down on paper the feelings of the moment, it's not easy to explain the contents of the lyrics or give a logical sense to the words.
 What I write is also a reaction to the music we make, so the Deftones' sound is not pop, it doesn't communicate happy feelings.
 Paradoxically my favorite songs of the album talk about love, in a clearly different view."